UPSCb/Documentation/docs/Microscopy.md

 ### MacOS

 1. In the Finder, click Go and connect to server...

 2. Use the URL smb://hopper.srv.its.umu.se/XXXXX (replace XXXXX with the name of the folder)

 3. Accept when the message pops up saying "you are trying to connect to hopper...

 4. Change the credentials to those shared with you on Slack

 5. You may check the box to save the password in your keychain

 >!!!
 Note
-For some users, it only worked after capitalising the first letter of the username, e.g.using Ndelhomme instead of ndelhomme
+For some users, it only worked after capitalising the first letter of the username, e.g. using Ndelhomme instead of ndelhomme

 ### Linux